Dubbing styles explained: lip-sync, voiceover & narration

 Dubbing the RWS way: smart, scalable and story-driven

 There’s no universal winner when it comes to types of dubbing.
 Your content type, audience expectations, budget and timeline all play a part.
-The real art lies in choosing the right approach – and at RWS, we think in stories and experiences.
+The real art lies in choosing the right approach – and at RWS, we're here to help.

 Want cinematic immersion?
 Lip-sync with AI-enhanced human oversight.
 Need broad reach, fast?
 Voiceover with a human-in-the-loop checks the emotion and accuracy.
 Serving a regional audience where simplicity works?
-Lectoring fits the bill.
+Narration fits the bill.

 Quick comparison table